dillonplunkett/debunking/debunking.md

-When and why people think beliefs are "debunked" by scientific explanations for their origins
+When and why people think beliefs are "debunked" by scientific explanations of their origins
 ================

 Dillon Plunkett, Lara Buchak, Tania Lombrozo